 What to call us

-Metropolitan Community College is one college with five campuses.
+Metropolitan Community College is one college with four main campuses.
 When referring to an individual campus, we say Metropolitan Community College-Penn Valley, Metropolitan Community College-Longview, etc., not “Penn Valley Community College” or “Longview Community College.”
 On second reference: MCC-Penn Valley, MCC-Longview, etc.

 Employees by campus (including part-time positions but not including student or temporary workers):